Overview

 Editing Similarity Terms

-To edit an existing Similarity Term, click the ellipsis icon next to the relevant Similarity Term within the Terms tab of Analyze App settings.
 Leverage the Similarity Terms filter within the All Terms drop-down and the search bar if needed.

-Click EDIT from the drop-down to modify the term.
+- Choose EDIT from the drop-down to modify the term.

-From here, users can edit the name of the Similarity Term, the description, and the Salesforce field name.
+- Users can edit the name of the Similarity Term, the description, and the Salesforce field name.

 The reference text can be found within the Text for Comparison section of the modal.
 Since the reference text is being used to surface the value, it cannot be modified after creation.